ashish-maker954/My-some-projects/README.md

 # My-some-projects
-Hi se my project and tell me how should i modify it
+Hi see my project and tell me how should i modify it